An improved column-generation-based matheuristic for learning classification trees: Conclusion and future work

 As future work, we can consider developing a diving heuristic \citep[see][]{SadykovEtAl2019} to derive better integer solutions for the variant where constraints~(\ref{beta}) are not used (\nobeta).
 This variant has the best solving time but the worst solutions compared to the other variants.
 Also, as the SPs only change in the objective function across the column generation iterations, we can explore how the information generated by solving previous SPs can be exploited to solve the subsequent SPs faster \citep{MIPCC23}.

-Finally, as we did not focus on generalizing the performance of our approach for out-of-sample datasets, the suggestions made by \cite{firat2020column} to generalize this performance can be studied, namely, to penalize the number of active leaves (i.e., reached by at least one row) in the integer MP and to enforce in the SP a minimum number of rows following any generated path.
-It would be interesting to study the performance of the proposed heuristic with these changes.
+Finally, as we did not focus on generalizing the performance of our approach for out-of-sample datasets, the suggestions made by \cite{firat2020column} to generalize this performance can be studied, namely, to penalize the number of active leaves (i.e., reached by at least one row) in the integer MP and to enforce in the SP a minimum number of rows following any generated path. {Like minimizing the number of internal nodes in \cite{bertsimas2017dtreemip}, minimizing the number of active leaves aims at reducing tree complexity.} It would be interesting to study the performance of the proposed heuristic with these changes.

 \textbf{Declaration of interest:} None.

 \textbf{CRediT authorship contribution statement} \\

 \textbf{Krunal K. Patel:} Conceptualization, Methodology, Software, Writing -- original draft. \textbf{Guy Desaulniers:} Methodology, Validation, Writing -- review \& editing, Supervision. \textbf{Andrea Lodi:} Methodology, Validation, Writing -- review \& editing, Supervision.